Conner-cloud/Conner_Projects/README.md

 * Visualisation of residuals to ensure we obtain a very accurate model.

 ### Visualising and Cleaning the Data
 After cleaning the data so that all car models were listed under the name of the brand (e.g. Volkwagen Golf 2007 -> VW) I plotted the distribution of car models.
 The bar chart shows cleanly which car brand has the most number of models (Toyota) and which has the least (Mercury).
-We can see that most car brands have around 10 models.
+We can see that most car brands have around 10 models but this plot is not a good visualisation of averages.

 <img src="Car_price_prediction/Images/Distribution_brands.jpeg" width="600"  >

-Here I plot the density of car models, we can see the average number of car models between all brands.
+Here I plot the density of car models, we can see the average number of car models between all brands more clearly.
 There is also a small peak at 32 models which we know to be Toyota from the bar chart above.
+The average number of models per car brand is about 9-10 models.

 <img src="Car_price_prediction/Images/Density_brands.jpeg" width="600"  >

 Since we are interested in the price of the car we should plot the density of car prices to get an understanding of the average price of a car.
+We can see most cars are £10000, the curve drops and then flattens around £20000 where a few more cars sit, the curve then flattens towards £50000 as we expect.

 <img src="Car_price_prediction/Images/Density_car_prices.jpeg" width="600"  >